Cresyl Violet Acetate 2.5%, Aqueous

 Alcohol, Ethyl Denatured, 95% Part 10842

-For storage requirements and expiration date refer to individual bottle labels.
+For storage requirements and expiration date refer to individual product labels.

 APPLICATION: